 If you don't need one of these aforementioned passes but would still like to save on public transport: the discount train card (Vorteilscard) issued by the Austrian Railway Company (ÖBB) is valid for one year and reduces the costs of train rides by up to 50%.
-If you are under 26, the card costs €19; otherwise, it costs €66.
+If you are under 26, the card costs €19; otherwise, it costs €71.
 There is also the possibility of getting a 25% reduction when traveling to neighboring countries with your Vorteilskarte.
 Please remember to take an ID and a passport photo with you when applying for the card.
-There are also a number of discount fares offered by the ÖBB to neighboring EU countries (sometimes as low as €29 for a seat on a night train).
+There are also a number of discount fares offered by the ÖBB to neighboring EU countries.
 More information on the Vorteilscard and the ÖBB can be found on the ÖBB site.